Define EDI Compliance

 The EDI 856 Advance Shipping Notice is one of the most common EDI documents to receive a chargeback.
 Most major retailers consider the EDI 856 a crucial component of EDI compliance.
 The EDI 856 is used to communicate the tracking and packing information of a shipment.

-Furthermore, to the ASN errors, such as incorrect bar codes or labels, other common reasons that a customer may charge their vendor include:
+Furthermore, to the ASN errors, such as incorrect barcodes or shipping labels, other common reasons that a customer may charge their vendor include:

 EDI Compliance Requirements